-Option 1: No person shall knowingly or unknowingly permit his cat to be at large anywhere within the Norman City limits.
-Any cats found at large may be impounded and/or the owner cited by the City.
-Cats verified as being involved in an active Trap Neuter Return (TNR) or Barn Cat program are exempted from this section.
-(Updates may be needed to 3-217)

-Option 2: No person shall knowingly or unknowingly permit his cat to be at large unless the cat is altered, current on its vaccinations as required in this chapter, has a valid issued pet license, and has either a collar with a valid City pet license attached or has a registered microchip containing accurate and current information for the owner, notwithstanding that the cat could still be determined to be a nuisance animal by its actions.

-(3) All dogs and cats shall be confined to the owner's premises should the Mayor declare a state of emergency due to an outbreak of rabies within the City.
+- (2) Option 1: No person shall knowingly or unknowingly permit his cat to be at large anywhere within the Norman city limits.
+Any cats found at large may be impounded and/or the owner cited.
+Cats verified as being involved in an active Trap Neuter Return (TNR) or Bar Cat program are exempted from this section. - Option 2: No person shall knowingly or unknowingly permit his cat to be at large unless the cat is altered, current on its vaccinations as required in this chapter, has a valid issued pet license, and has either a collar with a valid City pet license attached or has a registered microchip containing accurate and current information for the owner, notwithstanding that the cat could still be determined to be a nuisance animal by its actions. - (3) All dogs and cats shall be confined to the owner's premises should the Mayor declare a state of emergency due to an outbreak of rabies within the City.